eireninja/webhook-api-worker/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on enhancing the security of the webhook API by implementing IP-based validation for incoming webhook requests.
-This security enhancement ensures that only requests from authorized TradingView IP addresses are processed, adding an additional layer of protection beyond the existing token-based authentication.
+The current focus is on optimizing the trading functionality and improving system documentation.
+This includes addressing issues with 100% sell orders to prevent leftover amounts (dust) after trades, and creating comprehensive system flow documentation to enhance understanding of the system architecture.
+These efforts build upon the recent security enhancements, including IP-based validation for incoming webhook requests.

 ## Recent Changes

+- **System Flow Documentation**: Created a comprehensive flow diagram documenting all components, functions, and their relationships in the webhook API system.
+- **Spot Trading Optimization**: Modified the `executeSpotTrade` function to handle 100% sell orders correctly by using the exact maxSell value without rounding, preventing leftover amounts after trades.
 - **IP-Based Validation**: Implemented IP validation as the first security check in the request processing pipeline, ensuring that only requests from whitelisted TradingView IP addresses are processed.
 - **Enhanced Security Logging**: Added comprehensive logging for both successful and failed IP validations, providing a clear audit trail for security monitoring.
 - **Rate Limiting Implementation**: Implemented OKX-compliant rate limiting (Trade: 60 req/s with burst to 120, Account: 10 req/s, Market data: 20 req/s).